-Today I’m thrilled to have a, “Mom Reviewed,” post from reader Brooke, with all the scoop on the new Hands-on Children’s Museum in Olympia.
+Today I’m thrilled to have a, “Mom Reviewed,” post from one of our regular readers with all the scoop on the new Hands-on Children’s Museum in Olympia.
 Read on for the highlights and all the tips you need to know before you go!

 The Hands on Children’s Museum in Olympia is truly a great space for children to play in a learning and creative environment.
 The new two story play space has features and play space for a variety of ages of children.

 The tot spot on the second floor has the lentil boat, a play dough station, a play structure, and many fun features for the little tykes to play.
 The space is open so you could watch your child in the tot space and then watch an older child in the climbing tree structure, or parents could talk to each other while watching kids in both areas.
 The tides to trees climber has a multi story climbing structure up to an eagle’s nest, and then goes down a twisty slide to the first floor sea floor.
 The 14-carrot café seems to use some of the materials from the old museum but has a produce market, kitchen, old time truck with hydraulic lifts and a play café area.
 Below the cargo ship is a crawl through undersea world replica complete with blown glass jellyfish, a seal and an enormous octopus.
 The cargo ship is several levels and includes a new crane.

 The water feature has air tubes that pull balls through, shoot them out over the top into a swirling water cyclone, as well as what seems to be dry ice pouring out of a PVC pipe building contraption.
 My son spent at least an hour playing at this table.